-I am currently in my third year of a three year funded studentship at Coventry University in the School of Media and Performing Arts.
+I am now in my final, write up, year of my PhD following a three year funded studentship at Coventry University in the School of Media and Performing Arts.

 My PhD project explores the lived experience of posthuman subjectivity using autoethnographic data collected during game play in the massively multiplayer online role playing game World of Warcraft.
 Through my autoethnographic reflections, I document the emotional, affective, embodied, empathic and performative aspects which are at play in the relationship between avatar and gamer.
 As Braidotti suggests, ‘the relationship between the human and the technological other has shifted in the contemporary context, to reach unprecedented degrees of intimacy and intrusion’ (2013: 89), and in my research I argue that the gamer is one embodied example of this.